Rogue River in Oregon

 If the Rogue is hot, high, smoky, crowded, or rule-limited, compare the lower Rogue for coastal timing, the McKenzie River for a different Oregon trout plan, or the Upper Klamath River for a separate tailwater-style option.

-McLeod and Shady Cove corridor
+McLeod and Shady Cove area

 Upper-river flow and access focus for this report.